danvantran/danvantran/content/post/build_and_deploy_snitches.md

 #### Yeaaaa Boiiiiii!

 Feels like a legit system now, y'all! <!--more-->So now I have it so that I can push new content to the blog by first staging it locally, then committing+pushing the changes to GitHub.
-I set up a wercker app to then take over, build my master branch using Hugo, then deploy it to my webhost.
+I set up a Wercker app to then take over, building my master branch using Hugo, then auto-deploying it to my webhost.
 Rock.

+Edit: This ended up being a bit trickier than I thought, given that I wanted to use protected environment variables in Wercker.
+But it works!